bclswl0827/2k1000la-cape/README.md

-# openstation-monitor
+# 2K1000LA Monitor + 3-Port USB 2.0 Hub Cape

-The monitor board for OpenStation Project
+The LCD1602 monitor + 3-Port USB 2.0 Hub cape for Loongson 2K1000LA Development Board.
+Used to display the system IP address and expand the USB interface.